freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-314-the-mouse-on-the-moon/index.md

 ---
-title: Problem 314: The Mouse on the Moon
+title: The Mouse on the Moon
 ---
 ## Problem 314: The Mouse on the Moon